Bonfire/RSPScripts/bonScouter/src/com/bonfire/README.md

 # bonScouter
 A script that scouts a specific area and hops worlds, calling out any people that have specific items.

-## Inspiration
-The inspiration for this script came from Crumb's video on Revenant Scouting Bots located [HERE](https://www.youtube.com/watch?v=FF6R_XamIV0).
-People charge a lot of money to run bots like this, so I figured I'd make one for free.

 ## Features
 * Scans nearby players' equipment
 * Checks equipment against a user-submitted list of valuable items